iterative/dvc.org/static/docs/commands-reference/checkout.md

 ```

 What happened is that DVC went through the sole existing DVC-file and adjusted
-the current set of files to match the `outs` of that stage. `dvc fetch` command
+the current set of files to match the `outs` of that stage. `dvc fetch` runs
-runs once to download missing data from the remote storage to the local cache.
+once to download missing data from the remote storage to the <abbr>cache
-Alternatively, we could have just run `dvc pull` in this case to automatically
+directory</abbr>.
+Alternatively, we could have just run `dvc pull` in this case
-do `dvc fetch` + `dvc checkout`.
+to automatically do `dvc fetch` + `dvc checkout`.

 ## Automating `dvc checkout`